LukDrey/eDNA_teaching_2023/README.md

 ```

-  21. What differences can we see from these rarefaction curves?
+> :memo: **Question 21:** What differences can we see from these rarefaction curves?

 # 12. Community Composition